microsoft-foundry/new-foundry-portal/README.md

 # The Azure AI Foundry Portal - Private Preview Feedback Hub

-Welcome to the feedback space for the **The Aure AI Foundry Portal Private Preview**.
+Welcome to the feedback space for the **The Azure AI Foundry Portal Private Preview**.
 This repository is your direct line to the Azure AI Foundry Product Group as we shape the next generation of developer experience together.

 ## Purpose